stephen-riley/milsymbol-py/README.md

 `png = sym.as_png(dest_path)`

-## Enhancements in the python version
+## Changes in the python version

+### Focus on numeric SIDCs

+The port focuses on numeric SIDCs, introduced in MIL-STD-2525D.
+Letter SIDCs work to some extent but shouldn't really be used.

 ### Human-readable description from SIDC